Tama Art University Library by Toyo Ito

 Article from Toyo Ito & Associates Architects

 This is a library for an Art university located in the suburbs of Tokyo.
-Passing through the main entrance gate, the site lies behind a front garden with small and large trees, and stretches up a gentle slope.
+Passing through the main entrance gate, the site lies behind a front garden with a variety of trees, and stretches up a gentle slope.

 The existing cafeteria was the sole place in the university shared by both students and staff members across all disciplines, so the first impetus for our design was to question how an institution as specialised as a library could provide an open commonality for all.